LCAS/nbs_experiments/README.md

 # mcdm_experiments
-This repo contains INB3123 maps and gazebo worlds for experiments.
-It's main use is to get an environment for mcdm experiments with Tiago.
+This repo contains maps and gazebo worlds for experiments.
+It's main use is to get an environment for mcdm experiments with Tiago and others.

 # Simulation